elitt565/courseclock/README.md

 - Download the REST Client extension.
 - Navigate to the `.rest` file under `./src/test`.
 - Click 'send request' above the test you want to run.
 The result will show on the right side of the screen.
-- The expected output is in the comments.
+  - The tests may not work due to them being dependent on courses and ObjectIDs.
+They may need to have values in the database and modified in order to work properly.
+However, this doesn’t affect the project running independently

 ## Attributions
 - Daypilot-lite library: For the instructor Recommended and Student Office Hour Calendar.
 [More Info](https://aspnet.daypilot.org/scheduler-lite/)